Course Reserves Policies

 Linking to licensed database articles

 Whenever possible and when the college’s license allows, library staff will set up a hypertext link to the full text of documents/articles that are available in the library’s subscription databases.
 Instructors may also choose to link to database articles within their course management systems.
-(See the Blackboard section below.)
+(See the Canvas section below.)

-Instructors may choose to link to database articles from within their Blackboard course pages.
+Instructors may choose to link to database articles from within their Canvas course pages.
 Students only need to click on the link and enter their student ID numbers to access articles.
 Using a persistent link is the best way to get to the article content.
 Persistent links are also known as durable links, stable URLs or DOIs (digital object identifiers).
 Directions for finding and using persistent links for many library databases are listed here.

 Scanned Articles/Book Chapters